Petkeen is reader-supported. When you buy through links on our site, we may earn an affiliate commision. Learn More

 There are no noticeable differences between the male and female dogs of this breed because they have not been bred long enough to establish a breed standard.

 German Australian Shepherds make excellent family dogs, dogs for singles, or working dogs.
 The primary consideration that you need to make with these pups is their need for space.
 They will not live a happy life if they spend most of it cooped up without anywhere to go.
 As long as you have plenty of time and space for them, they will be an excellent addition to your home.

 Nicole is the proud mom of Baby, a Burmese cat and Rosa, a New Zealand Huntaway.
 A Canadian expat, Nicole now lives on a lush forest property with her Kiwi husband in New Zealand.
 She has a strong love for all animals of all shapes and sizes (and particularly loves a good interspecies friendship) and wants to share her animal knowledge and other experts’ knowledge with pet lovers across the globe.

-- Where does the German Australian Shepherd come from?
+- What’s the Price of German Australian Shepherd Puppies?

-- Costs involved in owning a German Australian Shepherd
+- Things to Know When Owning a German Australian Shepherd

 - Male vs. Female

 - Final Thoughts